 Sectoral coordination mechanisms

+Governance, leadership and coordination are essential for a functional health system.
 We provide advice for governments and international organizations who strive to improve health systems at national and decentralised level. evaplan has conducted feasibility studies and evaluations of health sector coordination mechanisms (e.g. SWAps) and of pooled sector financing.
 Other recent relevant mandates include studies on the impact of Global Health Initiatives on health systems.

 Public Private Partnerships (PPPs)